What kind of diver

-The so-called Discover Scuba Diving (DSD) is a PADI program designed for you to take your first breaths underwater.
+The so-called Discover Scuba Diving (Basic Diver) is a SSI program designed for you to take your first breaths underwater.

 After a short yet fundamental theoretical briefing, we will start by teaching you how to use the scuba diving equipment.
 In the water, we will first practice a few simple exercises to make you comfortable in the new aqueous world.
 Finally, we will personally guide you during an exploration tour.
 We will show you the most intriguing sea creatures at a close distance, and you bet you won’t wish to surface anymore!